pelletier/go-toml/README.md

 ### Contextualized errors

-When decoding errors occur, go-toml returns [`DecodeError`][decode-err]), which contains a human readable contextualized version of the error.
-For example:
+When most decoding errors occur, go-toml returns [`DecodeError`][decode-err]), which contains a human readable contextualized version of the error.
+For
+example:

 ```
 2| key1 = "value1"